DataDog/integrations-core/kafka/README.md

 ## Setup
 ### Installation

-The Agent's Kafka check is packaged with the Agent, so simply [install the Agent][15] on your Kafka nodes.
+The Agent's Kafka check is included in the [Datadog Agent][15] package, so you don't need to install anything else on your Kafka nodes.

 The check collects metrics via JMX, so you'll need a JVM on each kafka node so the Agent can fork [jmxfetch][16].
 You can use the same JVM that Kafka uses.